 A walk down the grocery aisle will confirm our obsession with low-fat foods.
 We’re bombarded with supposedly guilt-free options: baked potato chips, fat-free ice cream, low-fat candies, cookies, and cakes.
 But while our low-fat options have exploded, so have obesity rates.
 Clearly, low-fat foods and diets haven’t delivered on their trim, healthy promises.

 Despite what you may have been told, fat isn’t always the bad guy in the waistline wars.
-Bad fats, such as trans fats, are guilty of the unhealthy things all fats have been blamed for—weight gain, clogged arteries, and so forth.
+Bad fats, such as trans fats and saturated fats, are guilty of the unhealthy things all fats have been blamed for—weight gain, clogged arteries, and so forth.
 But good fats such as the monounsaturated fats, polyunsaturated fats, and omega-3s have the opposite effect.
 In fact, healthy fats play a huge role in helping you manage your moods, stay on top of your mental game, fight fatigue, and even control your weight.

 The answer isn’t cutting out the fat—it’s learning to make healthy choices and to replace bad fats with good ones that promote health and well-being.

 Myths and facts about fats